 Choosing a Bra Can Be Hard

 Women say that finding a proper bra for your breasts seems a lot easier than it is.
-But, with a lot of research, I am sure you can be your best doctor.
+But, with a lot of research, I am sure you can be the best doctor.
 Knowing your body well is the key to everything.

 You know that good underwear, especially bras, can change your appearance.
 Bras can hide and camouflage your pectus carinatum.